-5.1.6 UIElement
+6.1.6 UIElement

-UIElement is the abstract super class for presentation elements that are responsible for presenting or editing content.
-Every UIElement has to be included in a presentation class that is associated with a navigation node.
-The subclasses of UIElement can be divided into four groups:
+UIElement is the abstract super class for presentation elements that are responsible for presenting or editing content or groups of these elements.
+Every UIElement has to be included in a presentation group that is associated with a navigation node.
+The subclasses of UIElement can be divided into following groups: